 Herbal Consultation

-***Please be sure to have a complete list of ALL supplements and medications you are currently taking so we can be sure to determine whether there are any interactions with herbal formulas.
+• Please provide a complete list of all supplements and medications you are currently taking so we can check for any interactions with herbal formulas.
 Please also be sure to provide all information regarding any allergies you may have.

 • Patient Interview: The consultation usually begins with a thorough interview.
 The herbalist will ask questions about your medical history, current health concerns, lifestyle, diet, sleep patterns, emotional well-being, and any medications or supplements you are taking.
 It's essential to be honest and provide detailed information to ensure an accurate assessment.